Swipe left or right to close the panel.

 Gypsum Board

 Another method would be to face-mount the brackets to the wall substrate before it's finished and cut the finish to fit around it.
 With gypsum board and plaster finishes, this is relatively straightforward (although finishing around the brackets is tricky).
-Both methods involve additional expense, but of the two, the sleeved bracket is generally simpler and less expensive.

 Could Save